krzosa/lib_compiler/README.md

 You only need to compile the build tool once.
 Afterwards just call `./bld.exe`.
 There are multiple testing options so checkout: `./bld.exe --help`.

-## Further plans

-- **My priority is to improve the C user API, harden the compiler, accommodate things that I didn't foresee and stuff like that.**
-- I want to implement a bytecode backend (in the future) so that the language can be used like Lua.
-- New features are of second priority unless they important.
-I'm considering the addition of overloaded procedures because it would greatly aid in writing macros.

 # Language overview

 The language is strictly procedural, I have taken most of the inspiration from C, Golang, Ion, Jai and Odin.
 There are no classes, methods etc. only procedures and data types.